Ghana water polo grows as sport looks for more diversity - KESQ

 “This is something where everyone can see, hey look, this is happening,” said Wolf Wigo, a three-time U.S. Olympian, one of the co-founders of KAP7 and the men’s coach at UC Santa Barbara.
 “It’s not just one Black person in a pool with 12 white teammates, or two.
 It’s a whole pool full of all Black athletes, all playing water polo, having a great experience.”

-Asante — whose full name is Prince Kofi Asante Sefa-Boakye — hustles to keep the project afloat, making the most of his connections in the sport and a GoFundMe page.
-But the way Asante sees it, he has already won.
+Prince — whose full name is Prince Kofi Asante Sefa-Boakye — hustles to keep the project afloat, making the most of his connections in the sport and a GoFundMe page.
+But the way Prince sees it, he has already won.

 He is helping promote water safety in Ghana and his native Southern California, a major issue for Black communities.
 He helped teach swimming lessons to children of Somali refugees at a San Diego YMCA last year.